Student Life Mission Statement

 Undergraduate students who live in residence halls on the Troy and Albany campuses are required to select a meal plan.
 The College has worked closely with Dining Services to provide meal plans that meet the needs of all resident students.
 These options include “munch money,” which can be used like cash at any of the campus retail dining locations and select restaurants in the surrounding neighborhood.

 Meal plans are also available for students living at the University Heights College Suites.
-While these students are not required to have a meal plan, it is strongly recommended that they purchase a minimal plan for convenience.
+While students above the sophomore year who reside at College Suites are not required to have a meal plan, it is strongly recommended that they purchase a minimal plan for convenience.
 There are several meal plans available to students residing at University Heights and most of these plans include “munch money.”